sjdv1982/seamless/wip/slash/readme.txt

 @glob foo bar: loads all cell names in subcontext "foo" into dynamic variable list "bar".
 If the subcontext is static, then "bar" will be static-length, else dynamic-length.
-Slash-1 and slash-0
+Only slash-1

 @cell foo bar: loads the content of variable expression "foo" as cell "bar".
 If foo is a dynamic variable expression, then "bar" will be a dynamic cell.
 Slash-1 and slash-0

 @alias foo bar:
-Substitution all instances of the text "foo" with "bar" Slash-1 and slash-0, although slash-0 generated from slash-1 does not contain it
+Substitution of all instances of the text "foo" with "bar" There can't be any cell or subcontext called "foo" (declared using @cell,
+@import_cell, @macro_cell, @load, @globload, @lines, @fields, @glob, @cat) Slash-1 only, substituted in slash-0

 @load foo bar: loads file "foo" as cell "bar". "foo" can be a static variable expression. "foo" is monitored continuously.